 Kenson is the first employee and CEO for the MicroLoan Foundation in Africa.
 He has a Master’s Degree in Business Administration and 17 years of experience in microfinance.
-Kenson started MicroLoan Malawi from scratch in 2002 and managed it until it grew and received recognition as a major leanding institution.
+Kenson started MicroLoan Malawi from scratch in 2002 and managed it until it grew and received recognition as a major lending institution.
 Kenson then went onto repeat this success by starting MicroLoan Zambia from scratch after 2007.

 Corrie Mulder – CEO Malawi

 Corrie Mulder born in Krugersdorp South Africa and matriculated at Monument High School.
 He joined the South Africa Army and graduated from the Military Academy, a branch of the University of Stellenbosch.
 He left the Defence Force in 1997 as a senior officer and started a second career in business consulting.
 In this period he consulted extensively to microfinance institutions including MicroLoan Foundation.
 He joined MLF Malawi as CEO in August 2015.